School-of-Computing-and-Informatics/cmps-357-cipher-empty/README.md

    - Your program should process all `.txt` files in this directory.

 2. **Decryption Methods**
-   Implement decryption attempts using the following ciphers:
+   Use or implement publicly available decryption methods for the following ciphers:
    - Caesar cipher
    - Vigenère cipher
    - One additional substitution cipher of your choice (for example, Atbash or Monoalphabetic substitution).